-As well as being a Company Founder and our largest shareholder, Steve has over 25 years of management experience in the Retail, Licensing and Franchising sector and won several of his industry's most prestigious State and National retail awards for excellence.
+As well as being a Company founder and a significant shareholder, Steve has over 30 years of management experience in the retail, licensing and franchising sector and has won several prestigious industry awards, State and National, excellence.

-Prior experience includes the role of Vice President of Commercial Operations APAC for NYSE Listed Blockbuster INC. During this period of leadership, the Company grew from 9% market share to well over 30% and grew from a period of sustained losses to consecutive years of multimillion-dollar EBITDA.
-Prior to this Steve founded and grew his own chain of 30 stores operating in both Victoria and New South Wales which he subsequently sold to Blockbuster in 2002.
+Prior experience includes the role of Vice President of Commercial Operations APAC for NYSE listed Blockbuster Inc. During his period of leadership, the Company grew from 9% market share to well over 30% and progressed from a period of sustained losses to consecutive years of multimillion-dollar EBITDA.
+Prior to this Steve founded and grew his own chain of 30 stores operating in both Victoria and New South Wales (which business was sold to Blockbuster in 2002).

-Steve joined the DIG Family officially in February 2012 with Miiy Pty Ltd and is a passionate brand builder and has successfully coached and mentored several successful entrepreneurs from inception to success
+Steve joined the DIG Group officially in February 2012 with Miiy Pty Ltd and is a passionate brand builder and has successfully coached and mentored several successful entrepreneurs in recent times.